Framing Routine (SP)

 The biggest challenge we faced was simplifying the frame and trying to make them less wordy.
 The use of pictures was beneficial in simplifying the frame, and students have been very creative in this process.
 This will definately be something that we continue to use in the future.

-bmblair Almost 6 years ago
+bmblair Over 6 years ago

 Lesson Demonstration